 - Contact neighboring businesses about Business Watch.

-You decide which businesses to contact.
-A "Watch" could be a couple of adjacent businesses, an office building or an entire commercial district.
-Survey your neighboring businesses to determine what are the major areas of concern.
+Create your own "Watch," which could be a couple nearby businesses, an office building, or an entire commercial district.
+Ask neighboring businesses for major areas of concern.

 - Set up a meeting.

-Make sure it's a time that will be convenient for the majority of area business people; early morning or noon is probably best.
-Contact the Stockton Police Department Community Services Division.
+Choose a convenient time for the majority of area business people.
+Early morning or noon is probably best.
+Contact the Stockton Police Community Services Division to attend the meeting.

-A representative from the Stockton Police Department will attend your meeting and discuss how Business Watch works.
-You will want to allow time for everyone to describe their particular crime concerns.
-At the meeting, packets of crime prevention information will be distributed.
+A police representative will attend your meeting and discuss how Business Watch works.
+Allow time for everyone to describe their crime concerns.
+Distribute crime prevention information.